joeykhouryy/data-roles-analysis-23-24/README.md

 # data-roles-analysis-23-24
-A data analysis project on the most valued analysis tools and skills to land data analysis job roles for 2023–2024 in the United Kingdom.
+A data analysis project on the most valued analysis tools and qualifications to land data analysis job roles for 2023–2024 in the United Kingdom.
 It is intended for those in need of self-development and a job in the field of data analytics, such as myself.
-The project utilizes the Ask, Prepare, Process, Analyze, Share, and Act frameworks using Excel, SQL and Tableau.
+The project utilizes the Ask, Prepare, Process, Analyze, Share, and Act frameworks using Excel, SQL, and Tableau.
 The primary Excel dataset consists of live 2023–2024 data analysis job roles with statistics about the companies, their offerings, skill requirements, and qualifications needed for the roles.
 The data cleaning and analysis steps were done using SQL.
-The visualizations were created using Tableu.
+The visualizations were created using Tableau.

-The steps and outline are inspired by the Google Data Analytics Capstone Project published by Medium.com.
+The steps and outline are inspired by the Google Data Analytics Capstone Project published by <ins>[Medium]( https://medium.com/analytics-vidhya/this-case-study-is-for-google-data-analytics-gda-capstone-project-course-54047cccf7cb)</ins>

 ## 1 Ask
 During this phase, we establish the problem, outline the goals of our case study, and demonstrate the anticipated results.